Our state-of-the-art sweat analysis service helps athletes uncover their unique hydration needs and electrolyte balance.

 Some runners run with running vest and bottles without measurements on it or just don't want to take the time to look at how much they are drinking when rehydrating.
 So here is a simple way to guesstimate how many ounces you are drinking using the gulp measure.

-• One gulp is equal to 3/4, or .75 of an oz for most runners
+One gulp is equal to 22 mL for most runners

-• Using the 4 oz/hour example, it would take 3 gulps of water to meet your total rehydration plan.
+* Using the 125 ml/hour example above, it would take about 6 gulps of water to meet your total rehydration plan during your training or race.

-at 20 minutes 1 gulp, and at 40 minutes 2 gulps of water
+At the start of the race 2 glups, at 20 minutes 2 gulps, and at 40 minutes 2 gulps of water

 What about electrolytes?